kehan-zhou/flux2d-editor/README.md

     ```
 2. Open `Flux2DEditor.sln` in Visual Studio.
 3. Build the solution.
-4. Run the application.
+4. Start the `Flux2DEditor.WinForms` project.

 # 🔩 Related Projects

-- [ViewportControl](https://github.com/kehan-zhou/viewport-control) --- The custom control used for zooming, panning, and rendering.
+- [ViewportControl](https://github.com/kehan-zhou/viewport-control) --- The custom control used by the WinForms layer for 2D viewport zooming, panning, and coordinate transforms.

 # 📄 License